Find Emotional Support and Mental Health Services

 San Francisco General Hospital SFGH /Psychiatric Emergency Services (PES) Inpatient

-Uninsured, med-cal, Medicare.
-Call to find out which insurances are accepted.
+Dedicated to providing culturally competent services to the diverse population they serve: uninsured, med-cal, Medicare.
 PES evaluates patients and transfers to other hospitals as needed.

 SF Department of Public Health